 The required software policy is designed to distribute and install software to the devices in your organization.
 By simply uploading an installation binary and setting the package name, installation command, and schedule you can deploy software to an unlimited number of systems.

-Package name and installation command
+Package name, package version, and installation command

 Currently the required software policy will automatically populate the package name and installation command for the following installation binaries:

 When an installer of one of these types is uploaded to the Automox platform, we will inspect the installer and pre-populate these fields.
 We will be adding support for additional installer types in upcoming releases.